Page created on June 3, 2021. Last updated on April 6, 2022 at 10:11

 Aneurysmal SAH accounts for 70% of nontraumatic SAH.
 Non-aneurysmal SAH is more common in younger patients.

 SAH causes a characteristic headache called “thunderclap headache”, which occurs hyperacutely and is usually described by patients as “the worst headache of their lives”.
 Other symptoms include loss of consciousness, seizures, and focal neurological symptoms.
 Meningism (stiff neck, photophobia, vomiting), can occur due to blood in the CSF.
 Patients also usually have severe hypertension.

 20% of patients have warning symptoms in the days before the SAH.
 These warning symptoms are usually transient and can be diplopia or headache.

 Diagnosis and evaluation

 As a stroke, the patient should be admitted to a stroke unit.
+Unfortunately, there are fewer treatment options for haemorrhagic stroke than for ischaemic stroke.
 The goal of the management is to treat and prevent the complications of SAH, especially rebleeding.

-If vascular imaging shows aneurysmal SAH, we can do endovascular coiling of the aneurysm to prevent rebleeding.
-If transcranial doppler shows vasospasm we can use nimodipine to decrease it.
+If vascular imaging shows bleeding from an aneurysm, neurosurgery can perform endovascular coiling or clipping of the aneurysm to stop bleeding and prevent rebleeding.
+If there is vasospasm we can use nimodipine to decrease it.

 - Rebleeding (common)